-- Arctic waters from the Canada/Greenland border to longitude 141o W, and north to the geographic North Pole; - Waters of the Mackenzie River watershed; - Waters of Hudson Bay, Hudson Strait, Foxe Basin, Ungava Bay, and James Bay.72
+- Arctic waters from the Canada/Greenland border to longitude 141o W, and north to the geographic North Pole; - Waters of the Mackenzie River watershed; - Waters of Hudson Bay, Hudson Strait, Foxe Basin, Ungava Bay, and James Bay.

-The Arctic Security Working Group73
+The Arctic Security Working Group86

-The 2011 Senate Committee Report: "The Arctic Security Working Group is made up of representatives from the Canadian Forces, Canadian Coast Guard, other federal government departments and agencies, the territorial governments, aboriginal peoples organizations and other Northern stakeholders.
+• The 2011 Senate Committee Report: "The Arctic Security Working Group is made up of representatives from the Canadian Forces, Canadian Coast Guard, other federal government departments and agencies, the territorial governments, aboriginal peoples organizations and other Northern stakeholders.

 "It meets twice a year and has dealt with issues such as the possibility of terrorist attack on natural gas facilities, contraband moving through the mail and the increased risk of an air disaster due to increased air traffic.
 Col (Ret'd) Leblanc said the ASWG was created to improve "practically non-existent communications" between departments, and to improve security.
-He recommended to the Committee that the ASWG be maintained."74 The group meets "to enhance the interaction and working relationships of the ASWG membership.
-It provides a venue for discussing matters that address security and safety issues in the Arctic in a team environment.
-'The Team North approach to addressing the security concerns of the Arctic is imperative because no single department, federal or territorial, works independently in the north; collectively, success will be achieved and the Government of Canada's mandate will be fulfilled,' said Brigadier-General Chris Whitecross, the Commander of Joint Task Force North (JTFN). ...The Team North approach is essential for ensuring the safety and security of Canadians now, and into the future."75
+He recommended to the Committee that the ASWG be maintained."
+87